Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/services.md

 The `readlist` operation with criteria is one of the most common types of service operations, where you pass the user-supplied criteria as an input and get a list of objects with any related fields as the output.

+#### Filter criteria

-The typical structure of such an operation in the Xomega model is where the input structure has an inline child structure `criteria`, which in turn contains the search field parameters, as well as an operator for each field, where appropriate.
+The typical structure of such an operation in the Xomega model is where the input structure has an inline child structure `criteria`, which in turn contains the search parameters for the fields to filter by.

-If you want Xomega to generate most of the code on the service and UI layers that require minimum customization, then your `readlist` operation needs to adhere to the following naming conventions.
+Here are some rules for the structure of `readlist` operations that you need to follow in order to make sure that Xomega can generate the proper code for the service and UI layers.

-1. If a result or criteria parameter is for one of the object's fields, then you should use the name of the field for the name of that parameter.
+1. **Matching object's field name.** If an output or criteria parameter corresponds to one of the object's fields, then you should use the name of the field for the name of that parameter.
 You can also omit the `type` attribute unless you want to override the field's type.
-1. Criteria parameters are typically not required, so if it matches a required field, you may need to explicitly set the `required="false"` attribute on the parameter to override it.
+1. **Configuring value type nullability.** Criteria parameters are not required by default.
+If criteria parameter's type is a value type, such as `integer`, whether or not the generated criteria type should be nullable (i.e. `int?`) should be based on whether the underlying field it applies to is not required.
+When the criteria parameter matches an object's field, Xomega will use the field's `required` flag to determine that.
+Otherwise, you can set the `required="true"` attribute on the parameter, if the underlying field is required.
-1. If a search parameter applies to a specific output field, then they both should use the same name, even when there is no object field with that name.
+1. **Filtering by output parameters.** If a search parameter applies to a specific output parameter, then you should use the same name for both of them, even when there is no object field with that name.
-1. The name of the operator parameter for each criterion should be a combination of the criteria parameter and the suffix " operator", e.g., `sales order number operator` for the `sales order number` criteria.
-1. The type of the operator parameter should be `operator` or any subtype thereof.
-1. For any criteria that support ranges for the `Is Between` operator, you need to add a second parameter with the same name plus a suffix "2", e.g., `order date2` for the `order date` criteria.

 The following example demonstrates these criteria conventions.